-- Participate in the Project Selection Stage Gate Review as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - 1.
-Does the Business Case contain a scope that will meet the high level business requirements? - 2.
+- Participate in the Project Selection Stage Gate Review as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - Does the Business Case contain a scope that will meet the high level business requirements? - 2.
 Are the project organizational structure and competencies of the team sufficient to support the project and project manager? - 3.
-Does the Project Charter adequately authorize the project to proceed based on the agreed upon project scope? - 4.
-Does the Preliminary Project Management Plan adequately define how the project will be executed, monitored and controlled and include high level cost and schedule estimates? - 5.
-Does the high level analysis demonstrate that the outcomes will be aligned with the CDC Target Enterprise Architecture? - 5.
+Does the Project Charter adequately authorize the project to proceed based on the agreed upon project scope? - Does the Preliminary Project Management Plan adequately define how the project will be executed, monitored and controlled and include high level cost and schedule estimates? - 5.
+Does the high level analysis demonstrate that the outcomes will be aligned with the CDC Target Enterprise Architecture? - 6.
 Has the Business Case considered all applicable information security and privacy standards in sufficient detail including FIPS-199 categorization and the initial assessment of the system accreditation boundaries? - 7.
 Has a Designated Approving Authority (DAA) been identified? - 8.
 Are the plans for the planning and subsequent phases realistic and achievable with the available resources?

 - Use the following questions to assist you with completing your responsibilities for this phase as appropriate to your subject matter expertise.
 Additional questions are located in the Additional Questions section of this manual. - 1.
-How adequately are the financing and budgeting plans covered in the Business Case?
+How adequately does the business case identify sufficient numbers,

-- 2. Has an alternatives analysis been done?
-Are the conclusions reasonable? - 3.
+- skills, and qualifications of project staff (including project managers) to meet the needs of the project to completion? - 2.
+What, if any, workforce disruptions or new staffing classifications have been identified, and how has the impact been addressed? - 3.
+Has an alternatives analysis been done?
+Are the conclusions reasonable? - 4.
 What issues and/or risks do you see that would affect the continuation of the project into the planning phase and subsequent requirements analysis, design, development, testing & implementation?

-Role of a Finance & Budget Critical Partner in Planning Phase
+Role of a Human Resources/Business Owner Critical Partner in Planning Phase